Posted: Mon 2nd Jan 2023

 Before you set targets, it can be useful to choose a bigger goal to work towards.
 Identifying a long-term target will help give your business direction and momentum.
 The goal needs to be something that you're really passionate about – remember that you could be working towards the same aim for a number of years.

-It can help to think about where you hope your business will be in five or ten years time.
+It can help to think about where you hope your business will be in five or 10 years' time.
 For example, you might picture yourself managing a team, running a number of different locations or earning a six-figure salary.
-This will give you an idea of your priorities and what is important to you.
+This will give you an idea of your priorities and what's important to you.

-Enterprise Nation member and Well Defined founder Chelsea Cox recommends taking time to decide on your business goal.
+Well Defined founder Chelsea Cox recommends taking time to decide on your business goal.
+She says:

 "My long-term goal is to expand and add sister companies, but it's not something that I decided on straight away.
 It's something I took my time with.
-I understood where there were potential gaps in the market and set out a five-year plan based on that," she said.
+I understood where there were potential gaps in the market and set out a five-year plan based on that."

 Big Hairy Audacious Goals